After lots of testing (and tasting), I have found the ideal ratio and method for high risen, perfect Cream tea scones.

 - 1/2 tsp bicarbonate of soda just under levelled half a teaspoon

-- 1/2 tsp citric acid just under levelled half a teaspoon
+- 1/2 tsp citric acid (food grade) just under levelled half a teaspoon

 - 40 g light brown muscovado sugar